DarkEntropy/guild/guildcharter.md

 We require appropriate consumable usage (potions, flasks, food, etc…) and it is appreciated when people bring extras of these to raids.

-Our raid times are 8PM to ~11:30PM (sometimes Midnight during progression) server time, on Fridays and Saturdays.
+Our raid times are 8PM to ~11:30PM (sometimes Midnight during progression) server time, days TBD currently.
 Invites start at 7:30PM.
 We may occasionally schedule off-night raids for content like ZA, older content, etc... however these are not mandatory.

 We ask that our players show up to raids prepared with consumables, knowing their class, boss strategies, and to remain present and attentive during our 6-8 hours of raiding per week.